freespek/ssf-mc/EXPERIMENTS.md

 In addition, we bound the running time of individual SMT queries to 3 hours.
 If the timeout is reached, the query is skipped.
 This command typically finds counterexamples much quicker than `check`.
-Therefore, when `simulate` does not find counterexamples, it gives us relatively good confidence that the property holds true.
+Therefore, when `simulate` does not find counterexamples, it gives us relatively high confidence that the property holds true.

 This experiment takes about **TODO** on a single node.
 The interesting thing is that we can parallelize the enumeration of 100 runs across multiple cores.
-For instance, we try 5 symbolic runs on 20 CPU cores.
+For instance, we use 20 CPU cores to check 5 symbolic runs each.

 ## 6. Induction checking Spec 4